gldog/anonymize_jira_users/doc/manual.md

         ]
     }

-Furthermore the `anonymization_report.csv` has been created and looks like in the following
+Furthermore, the `anonymization_report.csv` has been created and looks like in the following
 screenshot:

 ![](images/manual/validation_succeeded_1.png)